chevah/geck/content/security-humanops.rst

 Phishing and Social Engineering
 ===============================

-If a phishing attack is encountered or you suspect a phishing attack is encountered notify the team.
+If a phishing attack is encountered or you suspect a phishing attack is encountered, please notify the team.

-Phishing is also utilized as part of active information gathering while enumerating the target and also points to some form of information gathering/enumerating is taking place.
+Phishing is utilized as some form of information gathering (eg. enumerating) taking place.

-If encountering potential SE (social engineering) attacks notify the team lead.
+If encountering potential SE (social engineering) attacks, please notify the team lead.

 Passwords